vtlim/permeability/ABF/README.md

 ## Procedure

-1. Equilibrate system.
+1. Prepare and equilibrate system.

+2. Generate labeled reference PDB for colvars.
+    * Load system in PDB, then `source 1_labelpdb.tcl`

-2. Prepare starting coordinates (pdb files) for windows.
+3. Prepare starting coordinates (pdb files) for each window.
-   - From steered MD?
-   - From neighboring windows?
+Here these coordinates come from neighboring windows but can come from other sources (pre-equilibration, steered MD, etc.).
+    1.

 3. Run ABF calculations.
     1. The simulations obtain N number of samples per bin before applying the biasing force.